Alec-YT/Alec-YT.github.io/_pages/about.md

 ---

-# Bio {#bio}
+# Bio
 Hi!
 I'm a researcher passionate about numerical methods and particularly machine learning for underground constructions.
 I am currently a postdoctoral researcher at Cornell University and I obtained my PhD at École Nationale des Ponts et Chaussées in France.
 I was recently awarded the 2025 Pierre Londe prize by the French committe of rock mechanics.

-# Research {#research}
+# Research
 My research aims to develop computational methods for simulating underground constructions, particularly tunnels.
 I focus on scientific machine learning for inverse and surrogate modeling, and on computational optimal experimental design to identify the most informative sensor placement strategies and improve model calibration.

-# Teaching {#tutorial}
+# Teaching and Tutorials
 At Cornell University, I supervise a team of undergraduate students working on the design of utilidors — shallow tunnels in New York City intended to house utilities.
 The project involves traditional numerical modeling using finite difference methods and the implementation of machine learning surrogate models.

+As part of my postdoc, I created an interactive online book of [hands-on tutorials](https://alec-yt.github.io/STAI-TUNED/) on applying scientific machine learning to underground construction.